ray-project/ray/doc/source/serve/model_composition.md

 This path includes only the dependencies needed to generate `m1_output`.

-On the other hand, when the script visualizes choose the final graph output, `combine_output`, it captures all nodes used in execution since they're all required to create the final output.
+On the other hand, when the script visualizes the final graph output, `combine_output`, it captures all nodes used in execution since they're all required to create the final output.

 ![pic](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/deployment-graph/visualize_full.svg)